mi-classroom/mi-web-technologien-beiboot-ss2022-Vorlova/docs/04-Branches-and-Pull-Requests.md

 ### Pros:

-* clean code and repository
+* Clean code and repository

 ### Cons:

-* delay of code merges into main depending on availability of reviewer
+* Delay of code merges into main depending on availability of reviewer